The four operations on perverse motives: Inverse images

 is commutative. \end{lemm}

 \begin{proof} The lemma follows from the analogous statement for perverse sheaves.
 Indeed, let $d$ be the relative dimension of $h$.
-By construction, it suffices to show that the diagram

-of 2-isomorphisms between exact functors from $\sM(S)$ to $\sM(X)$ is commutative.
+It suffices to show that the diagram is commutative.
+Since all functors in this diagram are dg enhanced and $t$-exact for the classical $t$-structures, by \ref{prop:Vologodsky} it suffices to check the commutativity of the diagram induced on the hearts.
 This can be checked on the underlying perverse sheaves. \end{proof}

-{\underline{Step 3:}} To construct the 2-isomorphisms \eqref{eq:Glue2iso} in the general case, we can decompose the commutative square \eqref{eq:GlueSquare} as follows
+{\underline{Step 3:}} To construct the $2$-isomorphisms \eqref{eq:Glue2iso} in the general case, we can decompose the commutative square \eqref{eq:GlueSquare} as follows

 where $i'',i'''$ are closed immersions and $f''$ is a smooth morphism.
-Then, using the iso-exchange constructed in step 1, the 2-isomorphism of step 2 and the connexion 2-isomorphisms of the 2-functor ${}^{\mathrm{Imm}}\mathsf{H}^*_\sM$ we get \eqref{eq:Glue2iso} as the composition
+Then, using the iso-exchange constructed in step 1, the $2$-isomorphism of step 2 and the connection $2$-isomor\-phisms of the $2$-functor ${}^{\mathrm{Imm}}\mathsf{H}^*_\sM$ we get \eqref{eq:Glue2iso} as the composition

 \begin{lemm} Let

 be a commutative diagram of morphisms of $k$-varieties in which $g,f$ are smooth and $i,s$ are closed immersions.
 Consider the commutative diagram

 Then, the following diagram is commutative